oracle/cloud-native-devops-workshop/db-devops/CloudNative300.md

 # Create Initial REST Microservices

-## Update the Agile Board

 ### **STEP 1**: Review and Update the Agile Board

-- This Lab assumes that you completed Lab 100 and 200 and are still connected to the Oracle Cloud, that you're still in the Developer Cloud Service Dashboard, and you're viewing the "Alphaoffice Marketing Project".
+- This Lab assumes that you completed Labs 100 and 200.
+It also assumes you and are still connected to the Oracle Cloud, that you're still in the Developer Cloud Service Dashboard, and that you're viewing the "Alphaoffice Marketing Project".
 If for some reason that is not the case, follow the first several steps of Lab 100 to once again view the Developer Cloud Service Console.

     ![](images/lab300/300_01_01_project_console.png)